Mountain Bike Tire

 Braking traction

-This will ensure a smoother ride, with better traction and less stress on your rear wheel.
-The front wheel should be slightly lighter than the rear for better traction.
-The front tire should also be slightly wider than the rear.
+This will ensure a smoother ride, better traction, and less stress on your rear wheel.
+For better traction, the front wheel should be slightly lighter than the rear, and the front tire should also be slightly wider than the rear.

 The traction on your front tire should be at least 1.8 times greater than the rear tire.